What is e-Waste?

 Conclusion

-E-recycling is essential to help reduce the harm caused by electronic waste.
-As e-waste grows, we must know the risks of throwing it away.
-It can harm the Environment.
-Good waste management and e-recycling can reduce pollution.
-They can also help us use our resources better.
+E-recycling is essential to reducing the harm caused by electronic waste.
+As e-waste grows, we must know the risks of throwing it away, which can harm the Environment.
+Effective waste management and e-recycling cut pollution and help us use resources wisely.
 Laws and expert services are essential for proper e-waste disposal.
 Remember, each person can make a change by throwing away e-waste items the right way.
 Together, we can keep our planet safe for the future.